|

 Leaving Berengar to make her guests comfortable in the tent,

 Eowyn led Haldir out onto the plateau.
-We can inspect the
+We will inspect the

 suggestions.

-the gorge, each wanting to say so much and neither knowing where
+to say so much and neither knowing where to begin, Haldir watched

-As they threaded their way through the various groups of warriors,
+Eowyn thread her way through the various groups of warriors, engineers,

-by name, ask about their work and, often, make useful comments.
+ask them about their work and, often, make useful comments.

-At last they passed the enceinte closing off the gorge mouth,
+They passed the inner barricade, which closed off the gorge mouth,

 and walked out onto the plain.
 The area is roughly triangular,